TraceMachina/nativelink/deployment-examples/kubernetes/README.md

 > The `native up` command uses Pulumi under the hood.
 You can view and delete
 > the stack with `pulumi stack` and `pulumi destroy`.

-Next start a few standard deployments.
+Next start some standard deployments.
 This part also builds the remote execution containers and makes them available to the cluster:

 ```bash